 If you have a suggestion for a charitable organization to be represented at the conference, please email the Local Arrangements Chair.

 2018 Conference Service Project

-Every year, OASFAA supports a service project, and this year the project benefits Oklahoma Institute for Child Advocacy (OICA.)
+Every year, OASFAA supports a service project, and the 2018 project benefits Oklahoma Institute for Child Advocacy (OICA.)